 Data Retention

-Agencies that collect PII for clients based on their funded activities will be required to retain the PII for three years following service completion to ensure that data are available for evaluations conducted by external evaluators, which can last for up to three years following service delivery.
+Agencies that collect PII for clients based on their funded activities are required to retain the PII for three years following service completion to ensure that data are available for evaluations conducted by external evaluators, which can last for up to three years following service delivery.
 At the end of three years, agencies will delete PII unless exempted based on legal requirements.
-Anonymous service delivery data will be retained for an additional four years to allow the DVP to monitor trends in service delivery over time.
+Anonymous service delivery data is retained for an additional four years to allow the DVP to monitor trends in service delivery over time.
 At the conclusion of seven years, individual-level data will be permanently deleted from Apricot 360 unless exempted due to legal requirements.

 Public Access

-There will be absolutely no public access to individual-level client data in Apricot 360.
+There is absolutely no public access to individual-level client data in Apricot 360.
 As with any government record, a member of the public may submit a Public Records Act request, but only aggregate data (no PII) would be released subject to applicable federal, state, and local privacy or confidentiality laws.
 If the DVP receives a request of this nature, staff will work with the City Attorney’s Office to respond to the request without sharing PII.
 The DVP will also notify any contracted CBOs impacted by the data request as soon as reasonably possible.
 To date, the City of Oakland has only received requests through the Public Records Act for aggregate-level data pertaining to its violence prevention and intervention services (e.g. how many participants were served in a year).

-Aggregate data from Apricot 360 will be available in evaluation reports published by third-party evaluation firms and may be shared through public tables, charts, or dashboards created by the DVP.
+Aggregate data from Apricot 360 is available in evaluation reports published by third-party evaluation firms and may be shared through public tables, charts, or dashboards created by the DVP.

 Third Party Data Sharing

-Outside of the DVP, DVP-funded CBOs, and evaluation firms contracted by the City of Oakland, no other agency will have access to data collected in Apricot 360.
-External evaluators contracted by the City of Oakland will use data in Apricot 360 to evaluate the effectiveness of funded programs.
-External evaluators will only have access to PII for individuals who sign a consent form allowing their PII to be shared with a third-party evaluator.
-For clients who do not sign a consent form allowing access to their PII, external evaluators will receive deidentified or aggregate data.
+Outside of the DVP, DVP-funded CBOs, and evaluation firms contracted by the City of Oakland, no other agency has access to data collected in Apricot 360.
+External evaluators contracted by the City of Oakland use data in Apricot 360 to evaluate the effectiveness of funded programs.
+External evaluators only have access to PII for individuals who sign a consent form allowing their PII to be shared with a third-party evaluator.
+For clients who do not sign a consent form allowing access to their PII, external evaluators receive deidentified or aggregate data.

 Training

-The DVP’s data and evaluation staff will attend Apricot 360 train-the-trainer and custom end user training sessions, which will review Apricot 360’s configuration and tips and tricks for training end users.
-In addition, DVP staff will have access to the Apricot basic training package, which includes unlimited access to the following:
+The DVP’s data and evaluation staff have attended Apricot 360 training sessions, such as the Certified Apricot Administrator Training, which review Apricot 360’s configuration and tips and tricks for training end users.
+In addition, DVP staff has access to numerous Apricot trainings through the training library.

-Live Apricot setup webinar

-Live Apricot insights webinar

-Administrative video library

-End user training library

-Using these tools, the DVP’s data and evaluation staff will train direct service staff, supervisors, and contract and fiscal staff within the DVP and contracted CBOs on how to use Apricot 360.
-This will include general trainings, trainings specific to substrategies and activities, and ongoing options for one-on-one training, support, and technical assistance.
-All trainings will specify appropriate usage of the system pertaining to data privacy and security as outlined in this use policy, and all trained staff members will sign a copy of the use policy indicating that they have read and understand it.
-Trainings will also discuss consequences of inappropriate system usage, which could include termination of a CBO’s grant agreement and cessation of funding or, with respect to City of Oakland employees, discipline up to and including termination.
+Using these tools, the DVP’s data and evaluation staff train direct service staff, supervisors, and contract and fiscal staff within the DVP and contracted CBOs on how to use Apricot 360.
+This includes general trainings, trainings specific to activities, and ongoing options for one-on-one training, support, and technical assistance.
+All trainings specify appropriate usage of the system pertaining to data privacy and security as outlined in this use policy, and all trained staff members sign a copy of the use policy indicating that they have read and understand it.
+Trainings also discuss consequences of inappropriate system usage, which could include termination of a CBO’s grant agreement and cessation of funding or, with respect to City of Oakland employees, discipline up to and including termination.